buckmaxwell/maxwellbuck.com/site/INDEX.md

 Occassional ramblings from me, Max.
 I am a programmer, poet, and a friendly litt le guy from Cleveland.
 There are no ads on this site, no popups, no javascript, and no like or share buttons.
+There is however one little cookie that I hope y ou'll indulge in.
 Enjoy.

 <p align=right>12.04.2016</p><h2><img src="images/fuck-wordpress.jpg" width="100